-DGO D-17, Personnel Assessment Program, which incorporates the requirements of Tasks 40 and 41, was approved and signed off on by the Chief of Police on November 20, 2013.
-As noted previously, the policy alters the PAS review procedures to incorporate an initial internal review by the PAS Unit when officers meet thresholds, and then engaging supervisors in developing and implementing risk reduction plans when appropriate.
-This procedure has been in place for the full quarter under review.
-The procedure is intended to reduce the number of false positive findings that have created substantial work for supervisors and, in some cases, required resubmission when the supervisory reviews were judged inadequate.
-One minor but important change has occurred in this process: sergeants are now sent the review reports for their views and additions prior to forwarding reviews up the chain of command.
-This maintains an appropriate and desirable role for first-line supervisors in the process.
+General Order D-17, Personnel Assessment Program, which incorporates the requirements of Tasks 40 and 41 was approved and signed off on by the Chief on November 20, 2013.
+As noted previously, the policy altered the PAS review procedures to incorporate an initial internal review by the PAS Unit when officers meet thresholds.
+Reviews, including any recommendations for monitoring or intervention are then forwarded to first line supervisors for review and comment.
+This is a change from the original process that moved directly to reviews up the chain of command.
+Under the current practice supervisors are more directly involved and have a chance to raise issues of their concern at an early stage.
+The Risk Management Unit sees the new process as beneficial.
+It also maintains an appropriate and desirable role for first line supervisors in the process.